Duluth Recreation Ball Baseball & Softball

 Please read the following for more details:

-Softball: The qualifying age is your age as of January 1, 2014.
-For example, if you are 8 years old on January 1, 2014, you would be placed in the Pee Wee league (ages 7-8).
-If you turned 9 on January 2, 2014, you still would be considered 8 and play in the Pee Wee league.
+Softball: The qualifying age is your age as of January 1, 2016.
+For example, if you are 8 years old on January 1, 2015, you would be placed in the Pee Wee league (ages 7-8).
+If you turned 9 on January 2, 2015, you still would be considered 8 and play in the Pee Wee league.

-Baseball: The qualifying age is your age as of April 30, 2014.
-For example, if you have your 7th birthday prior to April 30, 2014, you are considered 7 and would play in our Pee Wee league (ages 7-8).
-However, if your 7th birthday falls on May 1, 2014 or later, you qualify as a 6 year old and would play in the Tee Ball league (ages 5-6).
+Baseball: The qualifying age is your age as of April 30, 2016.
+For example, if you have your 7th birthday prior to April 30, 2015, you are considered 7 and would play in our Pee Wee league (ages 7-8).
+However, if your 7th birthday falls on May 1, 2015 or later, you qualify as a 6 year old and would play in the Tee Ball league (ages 5-6).

 Q: What if I want my child to play in a different age group?

-All applicants selected for a manager or assistant coach position must agree to submit to a background check.
+We are always looking for volunteers and appreciate your willingness to give your time to the players.
+All applicants selected for a volunteer position must agree to submit to a background check.
 All information obtained from these background checks is kept in strictest confidence.
 For volunteer opportunities, contact - [email protected]

 Concussion Education form is a document pertaining to concussion awareness.
 The Return to Play HB 284 educated members about symptoms and signs of a concussion.
 Click Here For More Information